 Leechpool is committed to providing a broad and varied curriculum rooted in the exciting contexts of our Learning Journeys.
 Each term’s work is driven by a theme that allows the learning to be experienced in real or imaginary contexts.
-From Early Years to Year 6 the work is planned round a two year cycle of learning journeys that have a balance of History, Geography, Science and Literacy themes.
-The KS1 and 2 programmes of study are carefully planned within each learning journey to ensure that both years of the cycle provide the coverage and progression required.
+From Early Years to Year 6 the work is planned round a two-year cycle of learning journeys that have a balance of History, Geography, Science and Literacy themes.
+The EYFS, KS1 and 2 programmes of study are carefully planned within each learning journey to ensure that both years of the cycle provide the coverage and progression required.
 Maths, RE, Technology and computing either supplement or compliment the thematic learning, ensuring that their own programmes of study are fully covered.

 Our curriculum aims to develop clear and effective thinking skills that can be applied across the curriculum and is encouraged by well-focused questioning, that supports children’s progress and challenges those of higher ability.

-At Leechpool we have a developed a subject leadership system that empowers staff to oversee, develop, monitor and evaluate the teaching and learning within their subject.
-The role is highly valued and staff are given leadership time either on a regular basis or for particular projects.
+At Leechpool we have developed a subject leadership system that empowers staff to oversee, develop, monitor and evaluate the teaching and learning within their subject.
+The role is highly valued and staff are given leadership time on a regular basis for particular projects.
 Working parties form an important part of our Professional Development Meetings and subject leaders benefit from the collaboration of all staff.
 CPD opportunities are taken up whenever possible to allow subject leaders across the curriculum to learn about the latest thinking in their area and share it with the rest of the staff.

 Early Years Outcomes